Sector Development Archives - ISO-BEA

 Individual Applicants:

-Please be advised the Canada Revenue Agency considers this funding as taxable income.
-Please keep all expense receipts related to these funds to offset your tax obligations.
-If you are incorporated as a sole proprietor, you must apply under your business name for the funding to be deposited to your business bank account.
-The funding will not be deposited to an account in any name other than the applicant name.
+If you are applying as a sole proprietor, you may apply under your business name (when applicable) for the funding to be deposited to your business bank account.
+Please keep all expense receipts related to this funding to offset your tax obligations.
+Funds will not be deposited to an account in any name other than the applicant name.

 • Applicants cannot apply as a Production Company and an Individual in separate applications;